sagemath/trac_to_gh/Issue 625.md

 # Issue 625: check for system gfortran, g95 or g77 when no binary is available

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/625

 Original creator: mabshoff